CocktailPi installation

 Password: 123456

 If you don’t want to use a touchscreen, you are done with the installation.
-If you like the project, please consider staring and/or sponsoring it. 🙂
+If you like the project, please consider staring it. 🙂

 Connect with the community